ChristianOnuoha/ProtolQ-CareScribe/README.md

 ---

 ## 💡 Why This Matters
 In adult social care, **good care must be visible in documentation.** When records lack clarity, reviewers cannot fully understand what actions were taken and why.
-This creates risk—not necessarily because care was poor, but because the *evidence* of care is incomplete.
+This creates risk not necessarily because care was poor, but because the *evidence* of care is incomplete.

 ### Current Focus:
 *   Running structured usability conversations with care professionals.